 When determining the premium cost of life insurance, there are a number of criteria that can come into play.
 These can include the type and the amount of the coverage you are considering, as well as your age, your gender, and your health.
 Your health history and your family health history can also play a part in the pricing of your life insurance policy.

-If you have a health issue that affect a vital organ such as your heart, the life insurance underwriters will be taking a very close look at your application.
+If you have a health issue that affects a vital organ such as your heart, the life insurance underwriters will be taking a very close look at your application.
 This is especially the case if you have had a procedure such as heart bypass surgery.

 In some cases, if an applicant for life insurance coverage has had heart bypass surgery and is in otherwise very good health, he or she may be able to qualify for a Mild Substandard policy rating.
 This means that the price of the premium that is charged will be slightly more than that of an average policyholder of their same age and gender.